 Additionally, there were a number of trends across the assessed population, in their general findings, as well as their specific focus area assessments.
 All of these general findings and trends have been shared with all partner institutions in a public forum, and are detailed below.

 General Trends

-Since the beginning of the ICP, the team has observed a number of general trends across the assessed population, detailed as follows:
+From 2017-2019, the ICP team observed a number of general trends across the assessed population, detailed as follows: